georgeberry/role-action-embeddings/README.md

 ## How to run code in the `empirical_graphs` folder
 - There are four notebooks, one for Cora, one for Citeseer, one for Pubmed, and one for all of the graph classification tasks.
 -  `empirical_graphs/models.py`, you should set the `base_data_path` variable to point to the `data` folder on your machine.
 Data is contained in the `empirical_graphs/data` folder.

+## What are these `old-` files doing?
+- They're leftovers from my original runs to generate the results in the paper.
+I then went back and cleaned up the code.
+You can ignore them, but I wanted to keep them around for posterity.